 Introduction

 Chapter three of this research will define the research methods and the logical steps of achieving the research methods.
-The primary research method of this project will be conducting a study, literature review, and conceptual modeling.
+The primary research method of this project will be conducting a study, literature review, and conceptual modelling.
 After understanding the structured approach of the system, the steps will be:

 3.1 Designing an Internet of Things (IoT) Sensor Network Monitoring System With an Emergency Response System For Underground Mines